TheJoin95/covid19-market-waiting-times/README.md

 ![snippet](https://raw.githubusercontent.com/TheJoin95/covid19-market-waiting-times/master/client/assets/map.png)

 # How it works

-The Front-end side is super simple and uses Open Street Map with the Leaflet.js library.
+The front end uses Open Street Map with the Leaflet.js library.

-It uses also geocode.xyz API, client side, to retrieve details about the address and the city from the geo-coordinates retrieve by the HTML5 API.
+It uses also the geocode.xyz API, client side, to retrieve details about the address and the city from the geo-coordinates retrieved by the HTML5 API.

-The Back-end is powered by Flask, a micro-framework for building some simple APIs to retrieve data from Google Places.
+The back end is powered by Flask, a micro-framework for building some simple APIs to retrieve data from Google Places.

 **NOTE**: this project does not use the official Google APIs, but it is working via a sort of workaround / bug.
 We can call this "scraping", but it is not the right word.

 # Data